-- (a) A practitioner shall be entitled to a maximum of 2 weeks paid professional development leave, during each year of continuous service. - (b) Such leave is for the purposes of attending conferences, undergoing additional training or courses of study relevant to maintaining or enhancing an individual's scope of practice and which is of benefit to the hospital.
+- (a) A practitioner shall be entitled to a maximum of 3 weeks paid professional development leave, during each year of continuous service. - (b) Such leave is for the purposes of attending conferences, undergoing additional training or courses of study relevant to maintaining or enhancing an individual's scope of practice and which is of benefit to the hospital.
 Such attendances shall be inclusive of travel time. - (c) This leave shall not accumulate for more than two years.
-If the whole or part of this leave is not taken the entitlement to untaken leave shall lapse unless deferred by agreement between the practitioner and the employer. - (d) Where attendance at a conference, meeting or like event is required in an official capacity in the course of their employment it shall not be counted as part of a practitioner's entitlement under this Clause.
+If the whole or part of this leave is not taken the entitlement to untaken leave shall lapse unless deferred by agreement between the practitioner and the employer. - (d) Where attendance at a conference, meeting or like event is required in an official capacity in the course of their employment it shall not be counted as part of a practitioner's entitlement under this Clause. - (e) No more than 2 weeks leave shall be taken in any year unless that period which is in excess of 2 weeks can be taken at no cost to the hospital and there is no requirement to provide cover for the practitioner's absence.